individual therapy

 Do you have a hard time recognizing how you’re feeling?

 As a dynamic psychologist and individual therapist, I help you understand yourself with fresh eyes, a clear mind, and an open heart.
-I teach you to bear witness to your thoughts, feelings, and behaviors through a lens of compassionate curiosity.
-Together, we explore where you’ve come from, what you’ve been through, where you’d like to be, and uncover exactly what is getting in the way.
+I teach you to witness your thoughts, feelings, and behaviors through a lens of compassionate curiosity.

-After comprehensively assessing your family of origin and other influencing variables (e.g. bio-psycho-socio-spiritual factors), I support you in awakening to all parts of yourself.
+After comprehensively assessing your family of origin and other influencing variables (e.g., bio-psycho-socio-spiritual factors), I support you in awakening to all parts of yourself.
 I encourage you to integrate these parts into a unified whole that leaves you feeling just that: whole.

 Porthole windows teal building